The Transport Credit Union Privacy Statement

 While countries in the European Economic Area all ensure rigorous data protection laws, there are parts of the world that may not be quite so rigorous and do not provide the same quality of legal protection and rights when it comes to your personal information.

-The credit union does not directly send information to any country outside of the European Economic Area, however, any party receiving personal data may also process, transfer and share it for the purposes set out above and in limited circumstances this may involve sending your information to countries where data protection laws do not provide the same level of data protection as the UK.
+The credit union does not directly send information to any country outside of the UK or the European Economic Area, however, any party receiving personal data may also process, transfer and share it for the purposes set out above and in limited circumstances this may involve sending your information to countries where data protection laws do not provide the same level of data protection as the UK.

 For example, when complying with international tax regulations we may be required to report personal information to the HM Revenue and Customs which may transfer than information to tax authorities in countries where you or a connected person may be tax resident.

 We may ask you to provide physical forms of identity verification when you open your account and/or we provide services to you.
 Alternatively, we may search Credit Reference Agency files in assessing your application and/or in the provision of services to you.
 The credit reference agency also gives us other details and information from the Electoral Register to verify your identity.
 The credit reference agency keeps a record of our search, whether or not your application proceeds.
 Our search is not seen or used by lenders to assess your ability to obtain credit.

 In order to process your application we will supply your personal information to credit reference agencies (CRAs) and they will give us information about you, such as about your financial history.
 We do this to assess creditworthiness and product suitability, check your identity, manage your account, trace and recover debts and prevent criminal activity.
 We will also continue to exchange information about you with CRAs on an ongoing basis, including about your settled accounts and any debts not fully repaid on time.
 CRAs will share your information with other organisations.
 This may affect your ability to get credit.
 Your data will also be linked to the data of your spouse, any joint applicants or other financial associates.